Best Medicare Advantage Plans in 2025

 How Do I Choose the Best Medicare Advantage Plan?

 Medicare Advantage plans aren’t one size fits all.
-That’s why it’s so important to think about your needs, your budget, and the options available in your area as you evaluate different plans.
+That’s why it’s important to think about your needs, your budget and the options available in your area as you evaluate plans.
 Here are a few tips:

 Many Medicare Advantage plans have provider networks.
-If you’d like to keep your current doctors, you’ll want to choose a plan where your doctors are in-network.
-If not, you might not be able to see them, or you’ll pay a higher copay for seeing an out-of-network provider.
-Fortunately, many carrier websites let you search for your doctor’s name to check coverage.
+If you’d like to keep your current doctors, choose a plan where your doctors are in network.
+If not, you may not be able to see them or you’ll pay a higher copay for seeing an out-of-network provider.
+Fortunately, many carrier websites let you search for your doctor’s name to check coverage. - Evaluate the cost.

-CMS assigns star ratings to Medicare Advantage plans.
-This third-party rating reflects the experiences of people currently enrolled in Medicare Advantage plans.
-One star represents poor performance, while five stars (the highest) represents excellent performance.
-Individual plans from carriers receive their own rating, so even a carrier with an overall low rating could have a five-star plan in your area.
+CMS assigns star ratings to Medicare Advantage plans.10 The third-party rating reflects the experiences of people currently enrolled in Medicare Advantage plans.
+One star represents poor performance, while five stars (the highest) represent excellent performance.
+Individual plans from carriers receive their own rating, so even a carrier with an overall low rating could have a five-star plan in your area. - Assess your own health-care needs.

-Along with comparing Medicare Advantage plans head-to-head, you also need to compare Medicare Advantage plans to Original Medicare.
+In addition to comparing Medicare Advantage plans head to head, compare Medicare Advantage plans to Original Medicare.
 Take into account how much Original Medicare costs and how much adding on a Medigap plan or Part D plan would cost.
-Make sure that a Medicare Advantage plan is helping you reach your goals, whether that’s lower premiums, more affordable copays, or more comprehensive care.
+Make sure that a Medicare Advantage plan is helping you reach your goals, whether it’s lower premiums, more affordable copays or more comprehensive care.

 American Medical Association.
-(2021).
-Competition in Health Insurance: A comprehensive study of U.S. Markets.
+(2024).
+COMPETITION in HEALTH INSURANCE: A comprehensive study of U.S. markets.

 PR Newswire.
 (2021).
 Aetna 2022 Medicare plans feature more benefits, lower member costs and greater affordability.